Plan to join us on Sunday, July 27th for an evening of good food, good wine and an opportunity to discuss the future plans for Slow Food East Bay.

 Join Slow Food East Bay for the next installment of our Spice Journey series… This time with an exploration of Ethiopia!

-On Sunday, August 4th from 2 to 5pm, we’ll gather at Brundo Ethiopian Culinary Studio in West Oakland, where founder and author Fetlework Tefferi and cooking instructor Lea will lead us through the history and… Continue reading
+On Sunday, August 4th from 2 to 5pm, we’ll gather at Brundo Ethiopian Culinary Studio in West Oakland, where founder and author Fetlework Tefferi and cooking instructor Lea will lead us through the… Continue reading

 As we were planning this journey to expand our spice palates, it occurred to us that we needed to include HERBS in the conversation as a separate entity.
 Because they are, well, different, correct?
 Herbs, in both fresh & dried forms, add complexity and tastes apart from ‘spices’….
 At least we think?
 With these thoughts and questions in mind, we thought we’d explore the subject further!